Wellbeing

 In some cases, your doctor might prescribe you medication that can relax the jaw muscles, reducing the grinding.

-Relieving stress is another key way to reduce your clenching and grinding.
+For many people, managing stress is a useful way to reduce clenching and grinding.
 Relaxation techniques like meditation, mindfulness and breathing exercises can all be helpful, as can counselling and therapies like cognitive behavioural therapy.

-If you’re clenching and grinding during the day, the first step is to bring your awareness to it, so you can start to break the habit loop.
-Notice when your jaw is tense, and make a conscious effort to relax it.
-You might start to recognise triggers that are making you clench.
-Over time, you’ll get better at consciously relaxing, reducing the frequency and severity of your bruxism.
+If you’re clenching and grinding during the day, the first step is to bring your awareness to it, so you can start to break the habit loop, says Dr Jiang.

-“If you’re aware of it, remember that you have control, and you can retrain your habits,” Dr Jiang says.
-“Just keep reminding yourself – you know it’s bad for your teeth and your muscles.
-Just try something to help break the habit.”
+“If you’re aware of it, remember that you have control during the day, and you can stop the habit,” Dr Jiang says.
+“Just keep reminding yourself – you know it’s bad for your teeth and your muscles and jaw joints.
+Try some breathing techniques to relax if feeling tension.
+Otherwise simply stopping the habit over time should get rid of it during the day at least."

 Previous article